mattpap/masters-thesis/sphinx/src/algorithms.rst

 The method of |groebner| bases is a powerful technique for solving problems in commutative algebra (polynomial ideal theory, algebraic geometry).
-In chapter :ref:`thesis-groebner` we will describe |groebner| bases in very detail, so we skip any discussion in this section to avoid redundancy.
+In chapter :ref:`thesis-groebner` we will describe |groebner| bases in very detail, so we will skip any further discussion on this topic in this section, to avoid redundancy.

 Root isolation
 ==============